Plenty Road

-Plenty Road is a major urban arterial road in the north-eastern suburbs of Melbourne, Victoria, Australia.
-Plenty Road begins at the intersection of High Street and Dundas Street in Preston, travelling through the north eastern suburbs of Reservoir, Bundoora, Mill Park, South Morang and Mernda and terminating in the township of Whittlesea, just outside the urban area of Melbourne.
+Plenty Road is a major urban arterial road through the north-eastern suburbs of Melbourne, Victoria, Australia, from the inner suburb of Preston to the township of Whittlesea, just outside the north-eastern suburban fringe of Melbourne.

 The road is notorious amongst Melburnians as one of the most congested and dangerous roads in Melbourne, with the section in Bundoora near the M80 Ring Road carrying upwards of 60,000 vehicles per day.
 The AAMI Crash Index of 2020 listed it as the worst road in Australia.
 Numerous upgrades have occurred on the road over the years to improve the road, with the most recent upgrades between 2019 and 2021 upgrading a significant portion of the road and reducing a number of bottlenecks.

 Route

-Plenty Road begins at the intersection of High Street and Dundas Street in Preston.
-Here it is a typical 4 lane single-carriageway inner suburban road, carrying the Route 86 tram line on the roadway.
-At the Albert Street intersection in Reservoir, it changes into a 6 lane divided road with speed limits varying between 60 km/h and 70 km/h, carrying the tram route within the median strip.
-Just north of the Metropolitan Ring Road interchange the tram route ends at Bundoora RMIT, which also provides access to the nearby Uni Hill Shopping Centre.
-North of here the road continues as a 6 lane divided road (as of the 2019 upgrade) with a speed limit of 80 km/h until just before Mernda, where the road reduces to 4 lanes.
-North of the Bridge Inn Road intersection in Mernda, the road again reduces to a 2 lane single carriageway with a speed limit of 100 km/h until it ends in the township of Whittlesea.
+Plenty Road commences at the intersection of High Street and Dundas Street in Preston and heads in a north-easterly direction as a four-lane single carriageway inner suburban road, carrying the Route 86 tram line on the roadway.
+At Albert Street intersection in Reservoir, it widens to a six-lane dual-carriageway road with speed limits varying between 60 km/h and 70 km/h, carrying the tram route within the median strip.
+Just north of the Metropolitan Ring Road interchange in Bundoora, the tram route ends at Bundoora RMIT, which also provides access to the nearby Uni Hill Shopping Centre.
+North of here the road continues as dual-carriageway road (as of the 2019 upgrade) through Mill Park, South Morang with a speed limit of 80 km/h until just before Mernda, where the road reduces to four lanes.
+North of the Bridge Inn Road intersection in Mernda, the road again reduces to a two-lane single carriageway with a speed limit of 100 km/h until it eventually terminates at the intersection with Wallan Road on the southern edge of Whittlesea.